sspanak/tt9/README.md

 ![](docs/badges/80-height.png)[<img src="docs/badges/github.png" alt="Download from GitHub" height="59">](https://github.com/sspanak/tt9/releases/latest)
 ![](docs/badges/80-height.png)

-_If your phone does not allow installing custom APKs, please consult the [Installation Guide](docs/installation.md)._
+_If your phone does not have Google Play and it does not allow installing custom APKs, please consult the [Installation Guide](docs/installation.md)._

 ## ⚙️ System Requirements
 - Android 4.4 or higher.